Twisted differential String and Fivebrane structures: Abstract

 \section{Abstract}

-In the effective background field theory of string theory, the Green-Schwarz anomaly cancellation mechanism plays a key role.
+In the background effective field theory of heterotic string theory, the Green-Schwarz anomaly cancellation mechanism plays a key role.
 Here we reinterpret it and its magnetic dual version in terms of, \emph{differential twisted String}- and \emph{differential twisted Fivebrane-structures} that generalize the notion of $\mathrm{Spin}$-structures and $\mathrm{Spin}$-lifting gerbes and their differential refinement to smooth $\mathrm{Spin}$-connections.
-We show that all these structures can be encoded in terms of \emph{nonabelian} cohomology and \emph{twisted} nonabelian cohomology and \emph{differential} twisted nonabelian cohomology, extending the differential generalized abelian cohomology as developed by Hopkins and Singer and shown by Freed to formalize the global description of anomaly cancellation problems in higher gauge theories arising in string theory.
+We show that all these structures can be encoded in terms of \emph{nonabelian} cohomology, \emph{twisted} nonabelian cohomology, and \emph{differential} twisted nonabelian cohomology, extending the differential generalized abelian cohomology as developed by Hopkins and Singer and shown by Freed to formalize the global description of anomaly cancellation problems in higher gauge theories arising in string theory.
 We demonstrate that the Green-Schwarz mechanism for the $H_3$-field, as well as its magnetic dual version for the $H_7$-field define cocycles in {\it differential twisted nonabelian cohomology} that may be called, respectively, differential twisted $\mathrm{Spin}(n)$-, $\mathrm{String}(n)$- and $\mathrm{Fivebrane}(n)$- structures on target space, where the twist in each case is provided by the obstruction to lifting the classifying map of the gauge bundle through a higher connected cover of $U(n)$ or $O(n)$.
-We work out the (nonabelian) $L_\infty$-algebra ($L_\infty$-algebroid) valued differential form data provided by the differential refinements of these twisted cocycles and demonstrate that this reproduces locally the differential form data with the twisted Bianchi identities as known from the string theory literature.
-The treatment for M-theory leads to new models for the $C$-field and its dual in differential nonabelian cohomology.
+We show that the twisted Bianchi identities in string theory can be captured by the (nonabelian) $L_\infty$-algebra valued differential form data provided by the differential refinements of these twisted cocycles.